ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 * SSL for secure traffic
 * Authentication of users by using an identity source such as Active Directory™ or OpenLDAP

-Review the following vSphere SSO flow.
+Review the following vSphere SSO flow:

 1. A user logs in to the vSphere Client with a username and password to access vCenter or a vCenter service.
 2. The vSphere Client passes the login information to the SSO service, which checks the SAML token of the vSphere Client.
 If the vSphere Client has a valid token, SSO checks: